 This scholarship is available to students enrolling in the Bachelor of Science degree undertaking a coherent study in chemistry.
-The scholarship is valued at \$1000 and is available for up to three years subject to satisfactory progress.
+The scholarship is valued at \$1000 per year and is available for up to three years subject to satisfactory progress.

-For further details contact the Department of Chemistry; tel: 02 9850 8275.
+For further details contact the Department of Chemistry and Biomolecular Science, on telephone on 02 9850 8275.